 Three worlds.
 One mistake.
 Grudges, a perverted sense of justice, and a lot of angry ghosts.

-BHC Press announced today they will be publishing the upcoming young adult series Whiteland by Rosie Cranie-Higgs.
+BHC Press announced today they will be publishing the upcoming horror series Whiteland by Rosie Cranie-Higgs.
 The Whiteland trilogy starts with a trip to the forest…and then the worlds collide.
 Blending European folk traditions with magic, mind games, and ghostly adventure, the series sees Kira try to save what she knows, while the monsters close their claws.

 “The seeds of Whiteland were sown in one moment—stumbling across a film called The Changeling.
 I didn’t watch the film, but googled changelings…and that snowballed into a love of creepy European folklore.
 Combine that with an extremely snowy winter break at home in Switzerland, the artwork of Kay Nielsen, and a collection of tales called East of the Sun and West of the Moon, and I had the beginnings of a dark, wintry, supernatural adventure,” says author Rosie Cranie-Higgs when asked about her inspiration behind the trilogy.
 “It was never meant to be a series, but I couldn’t let the characters go.
 Or rather, they wouldn’t let me, no matter how much mind-bending magic I threw at them.”